Lets start of with a quote by your very own and favorite Dingo:

 5. Investors Left High & Dry

-In some cases, money is made through a house sale, and the mastermind behind the show keeps it all while unsuspecting investors end up spending too much and are left high and dry.
+In some cases, money is made through a house sale.
+The mastermind behind the show keeps it all, while unsuspecting investors end up spending too much and are left high and dry.

 6. Ad Revenue

-Advertisements and free promotions for the people who star on the show are perhaps the most common revenue generators for the show.
-And so, I insist time and again that people shouldn’t watch these shows for educational value but only for their entertainment value.
-Please don’t hate me if I one day do an ad for the Outback Steakhouse.
-They have pretty decent steaks. 🙂
+Advertisements and free promotions for the people who star on the show are perhaps the most common revenue generators.
+And so, I insist time and again that people shouldn’t watch these shows for educational value—only for their entertainment value.
+Please don’t hate me if one day I do an ad for the Outback Steakhouse.
+They have pretty decent steaks.

 Investors: What do YOU think?
 Do any of these shows portray anything close to reality?